Tuesday, August 12, 2025

 We need a new political entity to modify this conspiracy's vision, but such an entity does not seem forthcoming from conventional sources.
 California governor Newsom, for instance, though a decent person, does not know what he's up against, and four years is all it will take Trump to wreck the place.

 What is required is a force that can move quickly and effectively.
 To do this it will need support, and for support it will need to espouse purposes that no one else is espousing.
-Here’s a suggested purpose statement, "We seek to ensure that the coming biomechanical revolution will represent more than just replacing the current human species with a new species.
-We will seek as well to establish cultures in which the previous human model - i.e., us, or models as close to us as possible, or at least recognizably human (with some improvement permissible) - will coexist with the new synthetic, corporately controlled humanoids, retaining our human memory and identity, and, if desired, separateness.
+Here’s a suggested purpose statement, "We seek to ensure that the current biomechanical revolution produces more than mere replacement of the traditional human species with a new one.
+To this end we will work to establish cultures in which that human model - i.e., us, or models as close to us as possible, or at least recognizably human (with some improvement permissible) - will coexist with the new synthetic, corporately controlled humanoids, retaining our human memory and identity, and, if desired, separateness.
 And we will do this, to the extent possible, without blowing ourselves up."

 Friday, February 28, 2025